Anurag-Kacholiya/CodeFix-AI/README.md

 # CodeFix-AI
 Developed a VS Code extension using the OpenAI API for AI-assisted debugging.
 Extract errors from the terminal using OCR, analyze them using GPT, and provide precise error reasoning and solutions, enhancing developer productivity.
 Technologies used: OpenAI API, OCR, Node.js, REST API, JSON, NPM

-# Terminal Error Solution

-The **Terminal Error Solution** extension for Visual Studio Code helps detect terminal errors in real-time and suggests possible solutions powered by GPT.
+The **CodeFix AI** extension for Visual Studio Code helps detect terminal errors in real-time and suggests possible solutions powered by GPT.

 ## Features